technicalflow/docker/httpd/README.md

-## Sample website to show Docker Stack load balancing capabilities in Docker Swarm mode
+## Sample website to show Docker Stack or Docker compose load balancing capabilities in Docker Swarm mode
 #

 <!-- Container is running in user mode <br> -->